Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Introduction

-The rest of the chapter is organized in the following order: Section \ref{chapter4_sec_model_settings} introduces our model settings of the financial market, insurance market, wealth process, preference, and trading constraint set.
-Section \ref{chapter4_sec_ai_market} explains the construction of the artificial market and derives the static budget constraint for the wealth process.
-Section \ref{chapter4_sec_primal_prob_and_dual_prob} describes the Lagrangian dual control approach and proves the one-to-one relationship between the primal problem and the dual problem.
-Section \ref{chapter4_sec_the_exist_ori_prob} proves the existence of the primal problem.
-Section \ref{chapter4_sec_numerical_analysis} conducts the numerical simulation and compares our algorithm with existing literature.
-Section \ref{chapter4_sec_conclusion} concludes.
+The rest of the paper is organized as follows: Section \ref{sec_model_settings} introduces our model settings for the financial market, insurance market, wealth process, preference, and the trading constraint set.
+Section \ref{sec_ai_market} explains the construction of the artificial market and derives the static budget constraint for the wealth process.
+Section \ref{sec_primal_prob_and_dual_prob} describes the Lagrangian dual control approach and derives the corresponding dual problem.
+Section \ref{sec_numerical_analysis} conducts the numerical simulation and compares our algorithm with existing literature.
+Section \ref{sec_conclusion} concludes.
 All proofs are relegated to the appendices.